 1. Representatives must be regular non-faculty employees with benefits eligibility status.

-2. Representatives must have completed one (1) year of continuous service in a regular, benefits eligible position at Georgia Regents by April 1 of the election year.
+2. Representatives must have completed one (1) year of continuous service in a regular, benefits eligible position at Augusta University by April 1 of the election year.

 3. Representatives must have a positive performance appraisal on file for the current year with an overall rating of meets expectations or above.